 Science communication done right, by qualified scientists who educate according to their field of expertise is a wonderful thing.
 There are quite a few of them out there.
 But, poorly done science communication is going to cause more harm than good.
 Misinformation by itself is bad enough, but misinformation masquerading as science by people who think they are competent to speak authoritatively on a range of subjects can be devastating.
 Misleading the public under the guise of being evidence based or aligned with the scientific method is criminal.
-This can undermine trust.
-This can lead to profound ignorance.
+It can undermine trust and lead to profound ignorance.
 This is how monsters are created.

 |More on this at the end of the post...|

 Unlike many of the easily recognizable internet personalities and websites that spread potentially harmful advice (generally peppered with some harmless feel-good information or memes), there are those that claim to represent science who cloak themselves in a shiny veneer of 'logic' 'reason' and 'evidence', while being anything but.
 This is particularly true of the Skeptic movement.
 These people are fraudulent pseudoscience communicators.
 They are not communicating what being truly skeptical means, modeling appropriate logic, or giving people the tools to think both critically and independently - despite purporting to.
 Instead, they are merely projecting an image of these things for their own personal gain, whether it be influence, celebrity, accolades or career opportunities.
 Some may even be directly compensated monetarily for promoting industry views.
 A great deal of them have no actual science training, though they certainly don't let that get in the way of their ambitions.

 How then, do we recognize the frauds masquerading as legitimate science communicators?

 We are fortunate to have an excellent resource in The Ethical Skeptic who is compiling observations on the behavior of these pseudo-skeptics in an online archive.